stsewd/tree-sitter-rst/README.md

 - Add fields in the grammar?
 - tests, tests, and more tests!

-# Design notes
+## Design notes

 - in RST lists can be started in the same block if they are a different subtype (we only start a new one if it's a different type).
 - In RST sections are a big node that contains body elements, here is just a node that contains the title.
-- Comments don't contain inline markup in RST, but they do here?
+- Comments don't contain inline markup in RST, but we still parse it here.